 “You shouldn’t be here.”

-William’s eyes stopped on the figure that had appeared few steps behind him - still, cold and threatening.
-With every passing second he felt like like a fly in a spiderweb.
+William’s eyes stopped on the figure that had appeared a few steps behind him - still, cold and threatening.
+With every passing second, he felt more and more like a fly caught in a spiderweb.

 “Leave.”
 The figure said, her voice a distant rustling of leaves in the coldest day.
 He knew that voice, he realized, or he used to.